Does your website meet the requirements of the Americans with Disabilities Act (ADA)?

 - Using the site shouldn’t depend on sensory information.
 That is, choosing the right color or shape shouldn’t be the only way to navigate through a site.
 Following a path through the site shouldn’t require people to be able to see a pattern — there should be text cues, too.

 - The site architecture should be clear and predictable.
 Clicking on or hovering over a link shouldn’t cause surprising things to happen.

 - The site should be highly readable.
 Things like light text on dark ground, low contrast, highly decorated text, etc. make a website harder to read.

-- Things that are known to cause seizures in some people should not be present on your website.
+- Avoid including elements on your website that are known to cause seizures in some people.

 - It should be possible to access and operate the website with a keyboard (not just a mouse or touch screen) and to use assistive readers and similar devices to read all text.

-- The website should be designed to help prevent errors.
+- The website design should help prevent errors.
 For example, if there is a form to fill out, it should let users know if they have made an error (say, using a different format for a phone number than the one required) rather than just failing to respond.

-These are reasonable guidelines, but you might not think of them right off.
+These are reasonable guidelines, but you might not initially think of them.
 A young web designer with perfect vision may not notice readability issues.
 A highly visual processor may find color-based structures easier and more logical than other types and not consider how it will work for people using assistive readers.